dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 more B-Boxes to the left).
 This implies there must be some kind of "switch" for the token path that is set by the B-Box at `succeed` time, which is indicated in teh diagram above.

-## Term Store Operations
+## Term store operations

 ### An execution of elementary B-Boxes

-The B-Box Model does not talk about the term store updates that take place as a B-Box is active.
-The term store is the versioned global (or thread-local) store holding terms, said terms being named/denoted by the clause-local variables.
-If a term is no longer named (and not used by a constraint) in any predicate activation record on the stack, it can evidently be garbage-collected as it has no influence on further processing.
+The B-Box Model says nothing about _term store_ updates that take place as a B-Box is active.
+Let's add something about this, introducing some radically new terminology never before seen in an introductory Prolog text.
+Hell yeah.

+The _term store_ is the versioned global (or possibly thread-local) store that holds terms.
+The terms are named/denoted by the clause-local variables.
+If a term is no longer named (and not used by a constraint) in any activation record currently on the stack, it can evidently be dropped/garbage-collected as it has no influence on further processing.

-If you flatten the recursively imbricated boxes of the B-Box Model, you will end up with a chain with two types of boxes:
+If you flatten the recursively imbricated boxes of the B-Box Model, you will end up with a chain with two types of elementary B-Boxes:

-- _U-Boxes_: These are boxes which perform a sequence of unifications on the global term store.
-That modifies the term store.
-Unification operations instantiate uninstantiated terms (fresh terms) at leaf positions of term trees or merge pairs of fresh terms into single fresh terms.
-This extends the term trees in term store downwards (term trees newer shrink going forward in computation).
-The clause-local variables that appear to the left and right of any `=` name the positions of interest in those trees.
+- _U-Boxes_: These are B-Boxes which perform a sequence of unifications on the global term store.
+Such B-Boxes modify the term store.
+Unification operations instantiate freshterms (uninstantiated terms) at leaf positions of term trees, or merge pairs of freshterms into single freshterms ("variable sharing").
+This extends the term trees in the term store downwards (term trees newer shrink going leftward).
+The clause-local variables that appear to the LHS and RHS of any `=` name the positions of interest in those trees.
 In particular, clause head B-Boxes are U-Boxes.
-- _V-Boxes_: These are boxes which do not change the global term store, though they may consult it.
+- _V-Boxes_: These are B-Boxes which do **not** modify the term store, though they may consult it.
 They perform processing other than unification.
 What processing is this?
 Branching decisions, I/O and function evaluation, including comparison operation on term store elements fall under this.

 Both of the above are essentially "elementary B-Boxes" whose inner structure can be disregarded.

-### Term Store updates and rollbacks
+### Term store updates and rollbacks

 If you consider a (single-thread) Prolog program execution as a sequence of U-Boxes and V-Boxes, then the U-Boxes look like (transactional) updates of the term store:

-- If any of the unifications fails, term store updates are rolled back and the preceding V-Box is reactived.
+- If any of the unifications in the U-Box fails, term store updates are rolled back and the preceding V-Box is reactivated.
-- If that V-Box fails, then backtracking rolls the term store back to the version that existed for the previous V-Box (or to one even earlier) and said previous V-Box is reattempted.
+- If a V-Box fails, then the backtracking operation rolls the term store (which is versioned) back to the version that existed for the previous V-Box (or to one even earlier) and said previous V-Box is reattempted.

 ![Term Store Versioning](term_store_versioning.svg)

-For non-elementary B-Boxes, updates on the term store may occur at any point "inside the box", however the paths of the execution token implies some invariants:
+For non-elementary B-Boxes, updates on the term store may occur at any point "inside the box", just before leaving, just after entering, and inside of any sub-B-Box.
+However the paths of the execution token inside a B-Box imply some invariants:

 - Going from `call` to `fail`: No updates on the term store are retained.
 When exiting via `fail` the term store is back at the same version as it had when entering via `call`.